skypjack/entt/README.md

 Single component standard views are specialized in order to give a boost in terms of performance in all the situation.
-This kind of views can access the underlying data structures directly and avoid superflous checks.<br/>
+This kind of views can access the underlying data structures directly and avoid superfluous checks.<br/>
 They offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list as well as to the component list.<br/>